Background

 Insight

-Based on analyzing the qualitative data we gathered in primary research, the social context we came up with these insights.
+Based on analyzing the qualitative data we gathered in primary research, current social context, we came up with these insights.

 Crimes of Technology